Chart Color Schemes

 Health

-Health performance in Strathpine - Brendale is lower than average with prevalence of common health conditions notable across both younger and older age cohorts
+Health performance in Strathpine - Brendale is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

 Frequently Asked Questions - Health